 The controller is obliged to adopt all appropriate organisational measures in order to ensure compliance to data protection principles and should be able to demonstrate such compliance, according to the accountability principle.
-The Regulation highlights under different provisions the importance of data quality and data security30.
+The Regulation highlights under different provisions the importance of data quality and data security39.
 Depending on the processing activities and the extent to which they interfere with data subject's rights, the controller is obliged to assess and mitigate all potential risks.
-The Regulation provides that this obligation depends on "the state of the art" as well as the "cost of the implementation", the purposes of processing and the risks of varying likelihood attached to them, as well as the rights and freedoms affected when establishing the level or security required and the safeguards that are more appropriate31.
+The Regulation provides that this obligation depends on "the state of the art" as well as the "cost of the implementation", the purposes of processing and the risks of varying likelihood attached to them, as well as the rights and freedoms affected when establishing the level or security required and the safeguards that are more appropriate40.
 When it comes to data protection by design from a general perspective, the developer is therefore obliged to ensure security of the system but also embed PETs into the architecture of the system in order to maximize protection to the degree that it is adequate.
-The likelihood and severity of the risks should be determined in accordance with the nature, scope, context and purposes of the processing in an objective assessment that should determine whether "data processing operations involve a risk or a high risk"32.
-Thus, "in assessing the appropriate level of security account shall be taken in particular of the risks that are presented by processing, in particular from accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data transmitted, stored or otherwise processed"33.
+The likelihood and severity of the risks should be determined in accordance with the nature, scope, context and purposes of the processing in an objective assessment that should determine whether "data processing operations involve a risk or a high risk"41.
+Thus, "in assessing the appropriate level of security account shall be taken in particular of the risks that are presented by processing, in particular from accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data transmitted, stored or otherwise processed"42.
 It is therefore essential to document every activity and ensure compliance with the law in order to demonstrate compliance with policy and practice for the procedures foreseen.

 In fact, when it comes to security obligations, both the controller and the processor are linked by compliance to the law.
-Moreover, "the controller and processor shall take steps to ensure that any natural person acting under the authority of the controller of the processor who has access to personal data does not process them except on instructions from the controller, unless he or she is required to do so by Union or Member State law"34.
-Thus, the Regulation requires that access to the data is strictly limited to the persons that were openly authorised and acknowledged by the data subject.
+Moreover, "the controller and processor shall take steps to ensure that any natural person acting under the authority of the controller of the processor who has access to personal data does not process them except on instructions from the controller, unless he or she is required to do so by Union or Member State law"43.
+Thus, the Regulation enhances the principle that the personal data should be processed only for purposes for which it was collected.